TrisTheKitten/Mole-with-modern-UI/README.md

 A native macOS app for cleaning, optimizing, and monitoring your Mac.
 MoleUI wraps the [Mole CLI](https://github.com/tw93/Mole) in a graphical interface so you can run system maintenance without the terminal.

+> **Prototype build.** This is an early prototype.
+The bundled Mole scripts and Go modules may not match the latest [Mole](https://github.com/tw93/Mole) release.
+The codebase will be updated to align with Mole's current version in a future release.

 ## What you can do

 - **Clean** — Scan and remove caches, logs, and temporary files to free disk space